skykim-git/Let-Me-Graduate/README.md

 ### User Story

+- As a user, I want to be able to add a new student to my students list
 - As a user, I want to be able to create a new game (of  project with due date and teammates)
 - As a user, I want to be able to see actions of user's choice in each day
 - As a user, I want to be able to perform actions of user's choice in each day
-- As a user, I want to be able to progress to next day
+- As a user, I want to be able to progress to next time
-- As a user, I want to be able to view of lists of tasks to finish and the required times -
+- As a user, I want to be able to view of lists of tasks to finish and the required times